iiitv/hacktoberfest21-flutter-gdsc-iiitv/README.md

 # HacktoberFest21-Flutter-GDSC-IIITV
- - This Repo is contributing to open source as a beginner in this HacktoberFest 2k21.
+ - This Repo is for beginner to start contributing to open source (Flutter) in this HacktoberFest 2k21.
  -  Edit the 'data.json' send a PR and wait for it get mergred.
  -  Also Generate the image you wanna upload from [here](https://imgur.com/upload) & paste the url in
   ```sh